NoahShomette/bevy_state_curves/README.md

 ## Curves

 This crate supports three types of curves.
 See the docs.rs documentation for each one for details on how they work.
+Each of these is a Bevy Component.

 - `LinearCurve<T: LinearKeyFrame>`
   - Linearly interpolates state between each keyframe on either side of it.